 What3Words: sheets.flash.nodded (starting point for circular walk route around the reservoir)

-Directions: From Sheffield city centre head west on the A57 towards Manchester then follow signs for Bradfield and Low Bradfield along the B6077.
-Once in Low Bradfield, park on roadside near The Sands or village centre and follow footpaths to the reservoir edge.
+Directions: From Sheffield city centre head west on the A57 towards Manchester, then follow signs for Bradfield and Low Bradfield along the B6077.
+Once in Low Bradfield, park on the roadside near The Sands or in the village centre and follow footpaths down to the reservoir edge.

-Note: There is no dedicated car park at the reservoir itself so roadside parking in the village or near The Sands is the typical access point.
+Note: There is no dedicated car park at the reservoir itself, so roadside parking in the village or near The Sands is the usual access point.